 Focus Areas of Study: Students may choose to take electives in a given area of study to begin to develop an expertise.

 - Interdisciplinary: Integration of business, law, and engineering with the support of the Fuqua School of Business and the Duke School of Law.

 - Workshops: Bi-monthly workshops on topics such as presentation skills and negotiation skills allow students to further develop marketable business skills in an intensive, interactive environment.

 - Team-based Learning: Students work together to develop solutions that could not have been attained individually.

 - Case Study Method: Cases place students in a complex business situation where they must analyze a variety of options and propose a course of action based on the concepts that have been taught.

 - Seminars: Seminars offer students the opportunity to interact with top industry leaders and are designed to expose students to different aspects of business and industry.

 *Fuqua courses are offered on a space available basis with instructor consent.
-MEM students are limited to two Fuqua courses per semester.
+Fuqua courses are offered in 6-week terms rather than semesters, and MEM students are limited to one Fuqua course per term, two per semester.
 Fuqua courses require a separate registration process than that of engineering courses.